 You are no good at fulfilling any of the your researcher needs.
 Then you should apply most of your effort to developing your ability to meet your needs as a researcher.

-You owe it to yourself and to society
+YYou owe it to yourself and you owe it to society to invest effort in mastering your researcher needs pyramid.

 Chances are that if you are a researcher you work hard.
 By definition research requires that you are open minded and can think about new ways to solve complex problems.